Bruno-BandeiraH/adventure_2d_game/README.md

 This project is a 2D game built with java, following the [playlist](https://www.youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq) on Youtube created by Ryi Snow.

-After completing the tutorial, i'm gonna refactor all the code, applaying Object-Oriented Programming principles and clean code practices.
+After completing the tutorial, i'm gonna refactor all the code, applying Object-Oriented Programming principles and clean code practices.
 I'll also replace the sprites and sounds so i can publish the game.

 ## Goals with this project
 - Understand key concepts of game development;